NikosSpyropoulos/Covid19-Research/README.md

 # Covid19-Research

-Use data from https://ourworldindata.org/ for the covid19 pandemic and analyze them
+# Purpose #
+The purpose of this project is to analyze data for coronavirus pandemic, the data was provided by https://ourworldindata.org/.